suncoast-devs/handbook/lessons/full-stack-build-an-app-add-support-for-reviews/index.md

 So that now each restaurant will also include an **array** of reviews.

 > NOTE: This is not the most efficient implementation.
 Imagine if our site
 > became popular and started to receive heavy traffic.
-To display our homepage
+To display our homepage,
 > we would be fetching all the restaurants _AND_ the complete list of reviews to
 > count them.
 We'll review more efficient approaches in a later step.
-For now
+For now,
 > we'll go with this approach.
 Remember to focus on working code before perfect
 > code.